fredyGabriel/crackseg/README.md

 - Use `run.py` as the main entry point for training.
 - All configuration is modular and can be overridden via Hydra.
 - For advanced usage, see the documentation in each `configs/` subfolder.

+## Requirements

+This project requires **Python 3.12** or higher.
+All dependencies and tools are configured and tested for Python 3.12.
+Please ensure your environment matches this version for full compatibility.